Nureva audio enables “best classroom ever” at UNC

 The good kind of price shock

-On the question of affordability, Nureva also ticked the right boxes, especially when compared with customized, multicomponent systems.
+On the question of affordability, Nureva also checked the right boxes, especially when compared with customized, multicomponent systems.
 Says Kirk, “Having known what I spent on [another brand] for a previous installation, I didn’t even bat an eye when I knew the price tag for Nureva.
 When we first installed a Nureva system, Gary Kayye and I did a lot of demos for people across campus, and they would love the performance and then be shocked at the price tag.”

 In terms of scalability, the UNC has consistently grown their fleet of Nureva systems since they discovered it four years ago.
-Every one of the 18 classrooms in Carrol Hall, the home of the journalism school, has a Nureva audio system.
+Every one of the 18 classrooms in Carroll Hall, the home of the journalism school, has a Nureva audio system.

 Simplicity is key to scalability